exasol/virtual-schema-common-java/doc/user_requirements.md

 #### Validating That an Optional Property Is Allowed
 `req~validating-that-an-optional-property-is-allowed~1`

-VSCJ allows validating that a property the user provides is a valid optional property.
+If a virtual schema property is optional, VSCJ checks that the given property is known.

 Rationale:

 It is a subtle source of errors if users provide a property that is not wanted by the virtual schema.
-Ignoring it is not a good options, since that has the potential to confuse the users.
-Imaging a situation where they misspell the property name.
+Ignoring it is not a good option, since that has the potential to confuse the users.
+Imagine a situation where they misspell the property name.
 An error message would immediately tell them that this is not the property name they intended to provide.

 Covers: